dmaterowski/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 ### Lab 1.2: Creating a simple bot and running it

 Open Visual Studio, and create a new project (select **File > New > Project**) and title it "PictureBot".
-Make sure to select the "Bot Builder Echo Bot" template and extension.
+Make sure to select the "Echo Bot" template.

 ![New Project](./resources/assets/NewEchoBot.png)